Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Conclusion

 Furthermore, in this analysis, we have ignored astrophysical backgrounds from unresolved point sources --- such as star forming galaxies and blazars --- which are likely to also interfere with our ability to identify the dark matter signal.
-But the fact that we have demonstrated an ability to distinguish between two different non-Poisson-distributed source models, even in the presence of some background mismodelling, gives hope that one can also discriminate the correct model for dark matter annihilation velocity dependence even in the presence of non-Poisson-distributed astrophysical backgrounds.
+But the fact that we have demonstrated an ability to distinguish between two different non-Poisson-distributed source models, even in the presence of some background mismodeling, gives hope that one can also discriminate the correct model for dark matter annihilation velocity dependence even in the presence of non-Poisson-distributed astrophysical backgrounds, provided the amplitude of the dark matter signal is large enough.
+A similar question was considered in~\cite{Somalwar:2020awt}, which found that one could detect the presence of a non-Poisson photon signal arising from $s$-wave dark matter annihilation in subhalos in the presence of a non-Poisson signal arising from blazars, given a sufficiently large dark matter signal.
+It would be interesting to perform a more comprehensive analysis, including a realistic distribution of unresolved astrophysical point sources, along with realistic uncertainties in both Poisson and non-Poisson astrophysical backgrounds.

-Finally, we note that our results indicate that, with current Fermi data, one can detect evidence for dark matter annihilation in subhalos with a cross section which is roughly at the sensitivity of dSph searches.
-This suggests that an application of this technique to the actual Fermi data could be fruitful.
+Finally, we note that our results indicate that, with current Fermi data, there is sufficient statistical information to detect evidence for dark matter annihilation in subhalos with a cross section which is roughly at the sensitivity of dSph searches.